Toyota Corolla owners have reported 19 problems related to battery (under the electrical system category).

 The brakes failed, causing the vehicle to crash into a wall while attempting to park in a garage.
 Also, power steering did not work during inclement weather, making the ability to maintain control of the vehicle difficult.
 Manufacturer was contacted by consumer.
 Prior to the accident, the brakes locked up and skidded in dry road conditions.
 Vehicle surged forward when attempting to stop vehicle.
 When the power steering failed the battery light came on.
 Dealer found nothing wrong and no adjustments were made.
 After vehicle came back from dealer's inspection there was a grinding/scretching noise.
 Consumer had to take vehicle back to dealer and found that the backing plate behind the rotors was bent.
 Backing plate was bend back into place.
 Consumer felt grinding noise was not a result of accident and/or damages occured to vehicle.

 On two separate occasions while trying to start the vehicle engine would not turn over.
 Consumer felt that the problem was the battery.
 Vehicle is currently at dealer.

 See all problems of the 2004 Toyota Corolla.

-The vehicle is a 2003 Toyota Corolla.
-VIN of the vehicle was JTDBR32E33_.
 (1) rotten-egg smell from day 1 (purchased 9/2002) w/ cooling or heating system function.
 Dealer told me to switch octane and do not use recirculation - no improvement.
 (2) in 11/2003, daytime running lights came on in middle of night, drained battery.
 Dealer said TSB had been released - part ordered & installed to correct problem.
 (3) in 1/2004, leaking oil from under car, right front passenger's side - dealer said right front strut leaking & "completely blown. " had to be replaced & car required subsequent alignment.
-The failure date was Sep.
-21, 2002.

 See all problems of the 2003 Toyota Corolla.